HTTP-RPC/Kilo/README.md

 the value of the key at index 0 would be "jsmith", and the value at index 1 would be "home".

 ## JSONEncoder and JSONDecoder
-The `JSONEncoder` class is used internally by `WebService` to serialize a JSON response.
+The `JSONEncoder` class is used internally by `WebService` to serialize a service response.
 However, it can also be used by application code.
 For example, the following method would produce the same result as the map example shown earlier (albeit more verbosely):

 ```java
 @RequestMethod("GET")